 Root Causes & Impact:

 Forklifts, loaders, and trucks are a frequent source of severe injuries—5% of major incidents and a recurring cause of fatalities.
-Poorly marked walkways, distracted operators, and inadequate traffic separation are to blame.
+Poorly marked walkways, distracted operators, and inadequate traffic separation are common causes.

 How video intelligence helps:

-AI video analytics detect near-misses between vehicles and pedestrians, providing heat maps of high-risk zones.
-Operators and safety managers receive real-time alerts when safe zones are breached.
-Reviewing near-miss footage helps teams redesign traffic flow and reinforce pedestrian safety protocols.
+AI video analytics can detect when vehicles enter pedestrian-only zones, helping teams identify high-risk areas and patterns of unsafe interaction.
+Operators and safety teams receive real-time alerts when safe zones are breached.
+Reviewing incidents footage enables teams to redesign traffic flow and reinforce pedestrian safety protocols.

 Scenario: